-Most of Adelaides lawns are Warm season lawns.
+Most of Adelaide's lawns are Warm season lawns.
 Essentially this means that they grow during the warmer months and go dormant during the cooler months.
-The soil temperature is still warm enough at the moment to keep these lawns active which means they will still respond to your efforts to green them up.
+TWhile soil temperature is rapidly dropping, he it's still warm enough at the moment to keep these lawns active which means they will still respond to your efforts to green them up and prepare them for winter

-Over the next few weeks, as the weather cools, your lawn will start to slow down and go into winter dormancy.
-With this in mind, right now you have a unique opportunity mid way through the Autumn to do some key things to ensure your lawn stays greener this winter.
+Over the next few weeks, as the weather cools, your lawn will start to slow down and go into Winter dormancy.
+With this in mind, right now you have a unique opportunity mid way through the Autumn to do some key things to ensure your lawn stays greener.

 Raise your mower height